Fundamentals of Variables

 Writing an Output

-In the previous section, we saw that you can put a value or a variable inside or outside a the quotes of Write-Host.
+In the previous section, we saw that you can put a value or a variable inside or outside the quotes (single or double) of Write-Host.
 The content of Write-Host and the variable would display on the same line.
 Here are examples:

 Customer: Thomas Stones